-I’ve lost 25 pounds since January and with my upcoming wedding I am working hard to meet my weight lost goals.
-I still struggle sticking to the diet on the weekends but I hope to update Maria with my after photo this spring!” -Emily
+I’ve lost 25 pounds since January and with my upcoming wedding I am working hard to meet my weight loss goals.
+I still struggle to stick to the diet on the weekends but I hope to update Maria with my after photo this spring!” -Emily

 To get the results like Emily, click here to get started.
 A year from now you will thank yourself!